 Dexus also has a process for periodically evaluating the performance of the Chief Executive Officer and its other senior executives.
-Please refer to the Remuneration Report which is contained in the 2017 Dexus Annual Report which is available at www.dexus.com.
+Please refer to the Remuneration Report which is contained in the 2018 Dexus Annual Report which is available at www.dexus.com.

-In 2017, the Board and Board Committees undertook an external performance review focusing on the effectiveness of the Board and Board Committees in supporting the execution of strategy and ensuring optimisation of organisational performance.
+In 2018, the Board undertook an internal performance evaluation focusing on the effectiveness of the Board and Board Committees in supporting the execution of strategy and ensuring optimisation of organisational performance.
 Individual feedback for each Director was also provided together with detailed feedback on the key strengths of the Board, including governance and development opportunities.